From CPABC’s Ethics Department

 Do you need guidance?

-Both can also be reached using our toll-free number at 1-800-663-2677.
+They can also be reached using our toll-free number at 1-800-663-2677.
 In complex cases, you may also want to consider obtaining independent legal counsel.

 The Chartered Professional Accountants Act, Bylaws, Bylaw Regulations, and CPA Code of Professional Conduct can be accessed online at bccpa.ca/regulatory/act,-bylaws-rules.